-Learn how to get started with Klaviyo signup forms to connect with your site visitors, grow your email and SMS lists, and build long-lasting customer relationships.
+Learn how to create and customize your signup forms to engage your shoppers, grow your email and SMS lists, and build long-lasting customer relationships.

 By following a few key principles, you can have a beautiful, high-converting signup form live on your website in just a few minutes.
 Start by setting a goal for your form; then, add content and design it to meet your goal.
 Once the form is built, you can publish it to your website with just a few clicks.

 Before you begin, integrate your website with Klaviyo.
 If you use an ecommerce platform that has a pre-built Klaviyo integration, like Shopify, BigCommerce, or WooCommerce, make sure your integration is live and that you’ve enabled Active on Site tracking.

 - For Shopify, Active on Site tracking is enabled through Klaviyo’s app embed.

 - For WooCommerce, it’s enabled automatically once you integrate.